topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 <br/><br/><br/>

-## 6.1 Network Connection Via Router
+## 6.1 Network Connection Through Router
-This method connects the D3-G board to a local network using a standard router.
-The board can obtain an IP address automatically via DHCP or be configured with a static IP address.
+This method connects the TOPST D3-G board to a local network using a standard router.
+The board can obtain an IP address automatically through DHCP or be configured with a static IP address.

 <br/><br/>

 ### 6.1.1 Create the Network Configuration File

-1. Dynamic IP via DHCP
+1. Dynamic IP through DHCP

-If your network provides a DHCP server (e.g., a router or ICS-enabled Windows PC), no file editing is necessary.
-The system will automatically obtain an IP address as soon as the Ethernet cable is connected.
+If your network provides a DHCP server (for example, a router or ICS-enabled Windows PC), no file editing is necessary.
+The system automatically obtains an IP address as soon as the Ethernet cable is connected.

 You can simply plug in the cable and start using the network right away.
-Proceed to 6.1.3  verify the ip connection.
+Proceed to Chatper 6.1.3 Verify Network Connectivity.

 2. Static IP Configuration

-If you prefer to assign a static IP address (e.g., when using direct PC connection or no DHCP server is available), edit the same file with the following content:
+If you prefer to assign a static IP address (for example, when using direct PC connection or no DHCP server is available), edit the same file with the following content:
 ```
 $ vi /etc/systemd/network/20-wired.network